 To enjoy the full benefits of fiber, you’ll need to connect your ONT to a fiber internet router.
 There are many types of routers, but you’ll probably be using a wireless router.
 The wireless router is what broadcasts your internet signal to the rest of the home via WiFi.

 A fiber router looks much like the router you probably use today for cable internet.
 Unlike your current router, however, a fiber router is made to handle fiber internet’s fast speeds.
-Ziply Fiber’s router is a WiFi 6 router designed to deliver the fastest speeds currently available.
-(This does not include Ziply Fiber’s fastest-in-America 50 Gig speed, which needs a much more serious router.)
+Ziply Fiber now has the latest and fastest WiFi 7 router available for Gig and higher speed plans, or a WiFi 6 router for Fiber 300 and lower speed plans.
+Both are designed to deliver the fastest speeds currently available.

 Setting up your fiber-optic router is simple.
 Just connect the included Ethernet cable from the ONT to the router.
 Now you can broadcast your internet signal to any devices in your home or to any wired devices you connect to the router itself.